What is the nature of your enquiry?

 Participating schools, Out of School Hours Care Services and community coaches, please inform your AASC Regional Coordinator, or Zone Administrator, if your contact details change.

-The Australian Sports Commission manages the Active After-school Communities (AASC) program nationally through a network of locally based regional coordinators, across four zones and a National Team based in Canberra.
+The ASC manages the AASC program nationally through a network of locally based regional coordinators, across four zones and a National Team based in Canberra.
 The four zones are: